- The best luggage for Japan travel is the one that’s easily carried, such as a backpack or a duffel bag.

 Additional Packing Tips for Japan Travel

+- Use packing cubes.
 Packing cubes are the single best investment we’ve ever made in travel.
 We bought a set several years ago and haven’t traveled without them since.
 Packing cubes serve the purpose of organizing, separating, and compressing your clothes.
 You’d be amazed at how much more you can fit into your 60L bag with proper organization.
 We have two different colored sets, which lets us quickly distinguish whose bags are whose.
 If traveling in the winter (or if you want more space), consider using compression packing cubes.
 They’re perfect for sweaters and down jackets, which are notorious space hogs.

-Japanese Bullet Train (Shinkansen): Luggage space rules, tips, and recommendations
+Bullet Train (Shinkansen): Luggage Rules and Tips

 If you’re going to ride bullet trains in Japan, it’s important to know how to properly store your bags and luggage properly.

-During peak season there’s a competition to get this space and a train attendant will label your luggage matching it against your shinkansen ticket.
-If they find a piece of luggage that’s unlabeled or unattended, they will remove it and drop it off to the next station!
-While this sounds harsh we’ve never actually seen it happen yet.
+Some bullet trains have a dedicated luggage storage space.
+However, the official rules only allow you to store two pieces of luggage in this storage space.
+There’s a competition to get this space during peak season, and a train attendant will label your luggage matching it against your shinkansen ticket.
+If they find a piece of unlabeled or unattended baggage, they will remove it and drop it off at the next station!

 2. Storage space behind the last row seats.
 There’s also extra storage space behind the seats of the last row.

-For security reasons and convenience, only for the passengers sitting in the last row seats are supposed to use it.
+For security reasons and convenience, only the passengers sitting in the last row seats are supposed to use it.

-MAY 2020 NEW RULE: For storage space behind the last row seats, starting in May 2020 those looking to travel with oversized luggage, with overall dimensions over 160 cm/62 inches, on the Tokaido Shinkansen will need to reserve specific seats in order to store them.
+May 2020 New Rule: For storage space behind the last row seats, starting in May 2020 those looking to travel with oversized luggage, with overall dimensions over 160 cm/62 inches, on the Tokaido Shinkansen will need to reserve specific seats to store them.
 According to the JR website, you may still travel on the train without a reservation.
 Still, they will charge you an additional ¥1,000 fee for each bag, and the luggage will need to be stored in a space designated by the conductor.
 This new rule does not apply to musical instruments, sports equipment, wheelchairs, or strollers, but finding storage for these things can be a bit difficult.

 4. In front of your legs.
-As I said, the overhead rack could fill up pretty fast, and there is basically no space beneath the seats for luggage.
+As I said, the overhead rack could fill up pretty fast, and there is no space beneath the seats for luggage.
 In this case, you’ll be forced to keep the bags on your lap or in front of your legs.
 Fortunately, the legroom is spacious in a shinkansen.
 Still, keeping your luggage there may make your ride a bit uncomfortable if you have larger bags.

-NOTE: If you’re getting close to your destination station, you must stand up to prepare to get your luggage.
-Japanese people move fast and the trains are on strict schedules, so you need to pay attention to quickly get off the train or the door will close on you, causing a ton of problems.
+Note: If you’re getting close to your destination station, you must stand up to prepare to get your luggage.
+Japanese people move fast, and the trains are on strict schedules, so you need to pay attention to get off the train quickly, or the door will close on you, causing a ton of problems.

-Japanese’s Secret to Traveling Luggage Free
+Japanese Secret to Traveling Luggage Free

 If you’re an observer like me, you’ll notice that Japanese people seem to travel nearly luggage free to and from the airport.
 That’s because they utilize a service called Ta-Q-Bin, a luggage forwarding service.
 How does this work?
 You drop off your luggage at the “hands-free” counter in an airport, 7-Eleven, or your hotel concierge, and have it forwarded to your next destination.
 Delivery is usually within 1-2 days.

-There are plenty of other great travel bag options out there, but these are the ones that stand out to us as being perfect for Japan travel.
+There are plenty of other excellent travel bag options out there, but these are the ones that stand out to us as being perfect for Japan travel.
 This list may change in the future as new bags are released, but for now, I hope you find this information helpful in your decision-making process

 WHAT TO READ NEXT: